How To Write A Statement Of Intent – Use The Power Of A Good Statement Of Intent

 Each of these parts is equally important and should not be given less importance than the other.
 The motivation for why you are applying to graduate school should be clear.
 Write it in a way that will make the reader feel that they know you and what you have achieved.
-If you are applying to a program where you want to be a doctor, your statement will have to include that specific goal.
-You should also take care to emphasize why you want to become a scholar.
+If you are applying to a program where you want to be a doctor, your statement will include that specific goal.
+You should also emphasize why you want to become a scholar.

-Your statement will serve as your best chance to demonstrate your passion for the school and to sell yourself to the admissions committee.
+Your statement will serve as your best chance to demonstrate your passion for the school and sell yourself to the admissions committee.

 When completed, you should be able to share your statement with the admissions staff without having to rewrite or edit it.
 The purpose of your statement is to convey your qualifications and personal goals to the admissions staff.
 If you follow the guidelines outlined above, you should be successful in your request for admission.